Decay of the Weyl curvature in expanding black hole cosmologies: Sobolev inequalties

 \subsection{Applications}

 Let $\theta$ be any of the null components of the Weyl curvature $W$:

 Note then $\theta$ is a function, or a 1-, or 2-covariant tensorfield on $S_{u}$.
-Consider the dimensionless $\mathrm{L}^4$ norm\footnote{These norms will play a prominent role in the ``recovery'' of the assumptions (\emph{\textbf{BA}}).
-Here they are introduced for convenience, but they also provide the correct scaling in comparison to the $\mathrm{L}^\infty(S_{u,v})$ norm.} of $\theta$ on a sphere $S_u$:
+Consider the dimensionless $\mathrm{L}^4$ norm\footnote{These norms will play a prominent role in the ``recovery'' of the assumptions (\emph{\textbf{BA}}), see already Section~7 in \cite{schlue:optical}.
+Here they are introduced for convenience, but they also provide the correct ``scaling'' in comparison to the $\mathrm{L}^\infty(S_{u,v})$ norm, in the sense that under suitable assumptions the following Sobolev inequality holds for any $S$-tangent tensorfield $\xi$: In particular, if the right hand side decays as a function of $r(S)$, then $\xi$ decays in $\mathrm{L}^\infty(S)$ at the same rate.
+We refer the reader to Section~6 of \cite{schlue:optical} for the proof of this inequality in the current setting, and to \CCh{5} for Sobolev inequalities on spheres more generally.} of $\theta$ on a sphere $S_u$:

 Let us now assume the validity of all ``bootstrap assumptions'' (\emph{\textbf{BA:I-III}}).
 Then by the Sobolev inequality of Lemma~\ref{lemma:sobolev} above

 Moreover by Corollary~\ref{cor:elliptic} in view of \eqref{eq:assumption:intro:Omega}